getreu/tp-note/docs/source/tpnote--manpage.md

 TPNOTE_CONFIG

-> When set, the environment variable replaces the default path where Tp-Note
+> When set, the environment variable adds the configuration file at the given
-> loads or stores its configuration file.
-It has the same effect as the
+> path to Tp-Note's list of configuration sources (cf. the CUSTOMIZATION
-> command line option '`--config`'.
-If both are present, that latter takes
+> section).
+Like the command line option '`--config`', its values are merged
+> into the default configuration.
+Both can be used together; where the same key
+> is set in several files, the file sourced later wins - and '`--config`' is
-> precedence.
+> sourced after '`TPNOTE_CONFIG`'.

 TPNOTE_LANG